joreilly86/flocode-python-essentials/README.md

 - [SciPy documentation](https://docs.scipy.org/doc/scipy/)
 - [GitHub Guides](https://docs.github.com/en/get-started/quickstart)

+## Quick Challenge

-## Quick Capstone Challenge\n\nOnce you finish the modules, pull everything together:\n\n1.
-Open the notebooks in /examples and reproduce the calculations on your own.\n2.
-Turn one of the routines into a small script that reads a text file, performs a check, and writes a short report.\n3.
-Drop the script into version control so you can iterate in the intermediate course.\n\nIt does not need to be fancy—the goal is to ship something end to end, just like you will on the next project at work.\n\n\n## Final Word
+Once you finish the modules, pull everything together:

+1. Open the notebooks in `/examples` and reproduce the calculations on your own.
+2. Turn one of the routines into a small script that reads a text file, performs a check, and writes a short report.
+3. Drop the script into version control so you can iterate in the intermediate course.

+It does not need to be fancy, the goal is to ship something end to end, just like you will on the next project at work.

+## Final Word

 You do not need to memorise Python.
 You need to learn how to think with it.
 Treat every module as a set of tools you can mix and match.
 Document what you try, share your wins, and send suggestions my way so the next engineer who lands here gets an even better experience.

 See you on the inside.

-James
+James 🌊